Tumii0/random-quote-generator/README.md

 # random-quote-generator
 This project helps users create a random quote everytime the generate quote button is clicked.
-The color of the webpage also changes to a random color when the button is clicked
+The color of the webpage also changes to a random color when the button is clicked.
-I used this project to buil;d  muscle memory on my javascript skills.
+I built this project to enable myself practice randomness in javascript
 ## What I learnt
 - How to change the text content of a webpage using javascript.
 - How to change the backgroud color of a webpage using javascript.